 Online prep courses can provide a large catalog of extra study materials that aren’t always included in their full courses.
 Typically, you can expect affordable sets of flashcards, extra study books, or cram sheets.
 Gleim and Wiley have quite a bit to offer CMA exam prep students in this department.

-Gleim has 3 options for your perusal.
-The first is a series of study textbooks, which come in both digital and physical format and are designed to be paired with the lecture content.
-Next are a series of digital flashcards used to test your memory on what you’ve learned so far.
+Gleim has three options for your perusal.
+The first is a series of study textbooks, which come in both digital and physical formats and are designed to be paired with the lecture content.
+Next is a series of digital flashcards used to test your memory of what you’ve learned so far.
 Lastly, Gleim provides students with regular performance reports.
-These show you how well their predictive learning tech is working and let you make adjustments to the self-studying you may be doing on the side.
+These show you how well their predictive learning technology is working and let you make adjustments to the self-studying you may be doing on the side.
 Each of these is included in the Traditional course plan, so you only need to pay separately if you’re enrolled in Gleim’s Mega Test Bank course.

-Wiley doesn’t have any textbooks included with their course.
-However, they do have a series of digital flashcards.
-Just like with Gleim, these are a great tool for testing your memory of important CMA concepts.
-Aside from that, Wiley offers an optional 11th-hour review that succinctly recaps the most important concepts learned in each section of the course.
+Wiley does offer an optional 11th-hour review that succinctly recaps the most important concepts learned in each section of the course.
 Using this lets you reinforce what you’ve learned before the exam without having to worry about cramming too much.

 Winner:

 Gleim CMA Review simply has more to offer in terms of bonus content.
-Wiley only has 2 sets of extra materials, while Gleim provides a wealth of self-study extras.
+Wiley only has 2 sets of extra materials that don’t seem very useful, while Gleim provides a wealth of self-study extras.
 Thanks to that, they easily win in this category!

 Gleim vs. Wiley: Course Access Period